MrPrimate/ddb-importer/FAQ.md

 }
 ```

+## My Pact Spells are not marked as prepared

+Pact spells can be marked as prepared during import by opening the browser console(F12) and enter `game.settings.set("ddb-importer", "pact-spells-prepared", true)`.

 ## My Homebrew doesn't import!

 You need to try and match the style and html formatting of official monsters.